adrianocastro189/memory/README.md

 ### 2024.05.07 - version 1.3.1

+* Fix a bug that was parsing commands with mixed quotes incorrectly
 * Dev - Update Stormwind Library to prevent incompatibility issues with the MultiTargets addon, which is also sharing its pre-release